-He also has significant experience with private-use and other tax law considerations related to establishing and maintaining the tax-exempt status of certain governmental and qualified private activity bonds issued for capital and working capital financings.
+Matt has significant experience with private-use and other tax law considerations related to establishing and maintaining the tax-advantaged status of certain governmental and private activity bonds issued for capital and working capital financings.

 Recognition & Awards

-- Included on the Massachusetts Super Lawyers: Rising Star – Government Finance list (2017)
+Included on the Massachusetts Super Lawyers: Rising Stars – Government Finance list (2017-2019)